Leicester Central railway station: Construction

-The viaduct's construction required a large area of land to be acquired by compulsory purchase with the GCR agreeing to re-house at its own expense the inhabitants of around 300 houses which had to be demolished; the area principally affected by the works was the working class Blackfriars district (near modern-day Frog Island), where the slums in Sycamore Lane, Charlotte Street and Friars Road were entirely swept from the map, to be replaced by Great Central Street.
+The viaduct's construction required a large area of land to be acquired by compulsory purchase, with the GCR agreeing to rehouse at its own expense the inhabitants of around 300 houses which had to be demolished.
+The area principally affected by the works was the working class Blackfriars district (near modern-day Frog Island), where the slums in Sycamore Lane, Charlotte Street and Friars Road were entirely swept from the map, to be replaced by Great Central Street.
 Around 250 houses were constructed in Newfoundpool to the west of Leicester.